rutuja1111/CovidFaceMaskDetection/README.md

 # Real-time Covid-19 Face Mask Detection using YOLOv4

-Real-time Face mask detection system which detects whether a person is wearing a mask or not and if people without masks are detected then alert mail is send to the face mask detector system admin.
+Real-time Face Mask Detection System detects whether a person is wearing a mask or not and if people without masks are detected then alert mail is send to the face mask detector system admin.

 ![](readme_images/system-overview.PNG)